vuejs/docs/src/api/composition-api.md

   }
   ```

-  The `props` object is immutable during development (will emit warning if user code attempts to mutate it).
+  The `props` object is immutable during development.
+Vue will emit a warning if there's an attempt to mutate it.

-  The second argument provides a context object which exposes a selective list of properties that were previously exposed on `this` in 2.x APIs:
+  The second argument of `setup` provides a context object which exposes a selective list of the properties that were previously exposed on `this` in 2.x APIs:

   ```js
   const MyComponent = {